- Families First Coronavirus Response Act (FFCRA)

 - The program includes both loan guarantees and direct lending to businesses

-- Click here to see a map of the hospital locations throughout the state.
+- Click here to see a map of the hospital locations throughout the state which were previously assisted with $10 million in State CDBG funds.

 - For questions about how AEDC can assist your business during this time, contact us by email or phone: